agabor/docs/_includes/arduino/objects.md

 response.close(); // Free the resource
 ```

 After this code runs, you will probably be wondering if anything really happened.
-To make sure the data was saved, you can look at the Data Browser in your app on Parse.
+To make sure the data was saved, you can look at the Data Browser in your app on MSG.
 You should see something like this:

 ```javascript
 	objectId: "xWMyZ4YEGZ", temperature: 175.0, leverDown: true, createdAt: "2011-06-10T18:33:42Z", updatedAt: "2011-06-10T18:33:42Z"
 ```

 There are two things to note here.
 You didn't have to configure or set up a new Class called `Temperature` before running this code.
-Your Parse app lazily creates this Class for you when it first encounters it.
+Your MSG app lazily creates this Class for you when it first encounters it.

-There are also a few fields you don't need to specify that are provided as a convenience. `objectId` is a unique identifier for each saved object. `createdAt` and`updatedAt` represent the time that each object was created and last modified in your Parse Server.
-Each of these fields is filled in by Parse, so they don't exist on a Parse Object until a save operation has completed.
+There are also a few fields you don't need to specify that are provided as a convenience. `objectId` is a unique identifier for each saved object. `createdAt` and`updatedAt` represent the time that each object was created and last modified in your MSG Server.
+Each of these fields is filled in by MSG, so they don't exist on a MSG Object until a save operation has completed.

 ## Retrieving Objects